togarashimayo/togarashimayo.github.io/content/recipes/veggie_scrap_stock.md

 ## Steps

-1.
-2. Saute your vegetables.
+1. In a large 16L pot over medium heat, heat up the oil.
+2. Sautee the veggies until fragrent
+3. Fill pot with water and boil for 30 minutes.
+4. Let cool before draining and transferring to containers.
+5. Use in your favourite recipes.

 ## Notes
-* I primarily use potato skins, onion tops
+* I primarily use potato skins, onion tops, and carrot peels and tops.